-Place chicken mixture on lettuce leaves and sprinkle crispy rice noodles on the top.
+Place the chicken mixture on each and sprinkle the crispy rice noodles on the top.

-Fold that up and eat it like a taco.
+Fold up your and eat it like a taco.
 This recipe makes enough chicken lettuce wraps for four people to have a couple each.

-- 3 boneless skinless chicken breasts can substitute leftover ckn or turkey - about three cups
+- 3 boneless skinless chicken breasts can substitute for leftover chicken or turkey - about three cups

 - 3 green onions